matt-dray/splendid-r-games/README.md

 Please [submit an issue](https://github.com/matt-dray/awesome-r-games/issues) or [pull request](https://github.com/matt-dray/awesome-r-games/pulls) to add games to this list, or if you're a creator and you want some details changed.

+Note that:

+* some of these may be proof-of-concept, some may be ports of completed games
+* I've sorted them into three groups for now, though there is some overlap (if in doubt, ask yourself what the primary input method is)
+* I hope to make this list more interesting and interactive in future; for now we're just collecting games and links
-Games provided in self-contained R packages are indicated by their names being wrapped in curly braces, i.e. '{example}'.
+* games provided in self-contained R packages are indicated by their names wrapped in curly braces, i.e. '{example}'

 ## Graphics window